obolo1/Expecting/README.md

 **Required Must-have Stories**

-* User can register and login (done)
+[X] User can register and login (done)
-* User can add name, age, weeks pregnant
+[] User can add name, age, weeks pregnant
-* User can add information given from doctor
+[] User can add information given from doctor

 **Optional Nice-to-have Stories**

-* Ring alarm when time to eat or take required medication
-* Reminder of when you should go to bed
+[] Ring alarm when time to eat or take required medication [] Reminder of when you should go to bed
-* Encouraging reminders sent throughout the day
+[] Encouraging reminders sent throughout the day

 ### 2. Screen Archetypes

-* The Login or Register
+* The Login or Register Screen
    * User can login
    * Creates username and password

-* User Data Input
+* User Profile Screen
-   [X] User adds age, weeks pregnant
+   * User adds age, weeks pregnant
-   [] User can add if they are on multivitamins
+   * User can add if they are on multivitamins
-   [] User can add a bedtime
+   * User can add a bedtime
-   [] User can enter if they are physically
+   * User can add if they are physically
-   [] User can add what time they would like to be reminded of all these things
+   * User can create unique reminders

+   * User can logout
+   * User can delete account

 * Home Page
+   * User can adjust the amount of reminders needed
+   * User can delete reminders
+   * User can specify what time they would like to be reminded

 ### 3. Navigation